 While your social media profiles may be private to the public, investigators may still view contents of your profile through friends with less secure settings.
 In addition, it is not uncommon for social media companies to work together with law enforcement agencies to access profiles of potential criminals.

 If you are currently facing criminal charges, it is wise to stay away from social media until your case is closed.
 Do not delete all your accounts since the police could view this type of action as an attempt to destroy evidence, which can lead to further legal trouble.

-If you have been arrested for a criminal offense in Salt Lake City, UT, contact Lokken & Associates, P.C. today at (801) 829-9783 to discuss your case with our legal team.
+If you have been arrested for a criminal offense in Salt Lake City, UT, contact Lokken & Putnam, P.C. today at (801) 829-9783 to discuss your case with our legal team.